MicrosoftDocs/playfab-docs/playfab-docs/features/social/tournaments-leaderboards/using-prize-tables.md

 A **Leaderboard** and **Prize Table** associated with it has now been created.
 The next step is to populate the **Leaderboard** with players.

-To create players we will be using [LoginWithCustomID](xref:titleid.playfabapi.com.client.authentication.loginwithcustomid) from [Getting Started with PlayFab - Chapter 1](../../config/dev-test-live/get-started-with-players-and-tournaments.md), and then we will use the players to populate the **Leaderboard** with [UpdatePlayerStatistics](xref:titleid.playfabapi.com.client.playerdatamanagement.updateplayerstatistics).
+To create players, we will use [LoginWithCustomID](xref:titleid.playfabapi.com.client.authentication.loginwithcustomid).
+Then, we will use the players to populate the **Leaderboard** with [UpdatePlayerStatistics](xref:titleid.playfabapi.com.client.playerdatamanagement.updateplayerstatistics).

 Before we can use [UpdatePlayerStatistics](xref:titleid.playfabapi.com.client.playerdatamanagement.updateplayerstatistics), we must enable it in **API Features**.